My London Story

 Working with schools across London

-In addition, the lives of 100 children will be explored in more detail, capturing the child’s story in the child’s voice, and drawing on a wide range of material from video interviews, diary extracts and photographs in special places, to donated personal possessions and social media posts.
+In addition, the lives of more than 100 children will be explored in more detail, capturing the child’s story in the child’s voice, and drawing on a wide range of material from video interviews, diary extracts and photographs in special places, to donated personal possessions and social media posts.

 “The lives of 100 children will be explored in more detail, capturing the child’s story in the child’s voice”

-London Museum has partnered with London Bubble Theatre, a professional theatre company, to introduce My London Story through an interactive theatre performance.
+London Museum partnered with London Bubble Theatre, a professional theatre company, to introduce My London Story through an interactive theatre performance.

 What’s the impact of the project?